Custer's Last Stand

 When in 1926 a proposal was made to build a memorial to Major Reno on the site of the battlefield, Custer’s widow, Libby, objected, there should be no memorial, she said, to the only coward in the regiment.

-In reality the Battle of the Little Bighorn was never Custer’s Last Stand but that of Sitting Bull and the Northern Plains Indians.
+The Little Bighorn was never truly Custer’s Last Stand but that of Sitting Bull and the Northern Plains Indians.

 The United States Government was now determined to resolve the Indian problem once and for all.
 They would either be forced onto the Reservation or be eliminated altogether, and a massive army equipped with the latest repeating rifles, Gatling guns and artillery were dispatched West for that very purpose.
 The Indians had little option but to flee.